waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Sprout Tower Puzzle - New Hypotheses (from Agent - Turn 3791)
 1. Talking to the defeated Sage at (12, 3) again will re-trigger the event.
 (DEBUNKED - Gave new dialogue, but no effect.)
 2. A different Sage in the accessible eastern area must also be defeated.
 (Untestable - No other Sages visible.)
 3. Walking into a specific tile of the pillar, rather than interacting with it, allows passage.
+(DEBUNKED - Tested all accessible pillar wall tiles)
 4. Using a Key Item from the inventory while facing the pillar triggers a change.
 (Unlikely - No relevant items.)
 5. There is an interactable object in the room, such as a statue or a poster on the wall, that serves as a switch.
 (Unlikely - No such objects visible.)